-- all relevant staff at providers/centres are given, or have access to, the full, current set of grade descriptors (as published by QAA on the Access to HE website: www.accesstohe.ac.uk) - assessment plans and assignment briefs create valid, reliable and fair opportunities for differentiated judgements about the related student performance to be made - unit assessment plans facilitate the valid use of the assigned grade descriptors to assess student performance - helpful feedback is provided to students in relation to grades given - assessment practices are consistent with the requirements of the Access to HE Diploma and credit specifications, and QAA's grading guidance, and in particular: - judgements about grades are made with reference only to the grade descriptors assigned to the unit - student performance is described in accordance with the published requirements, using only pass, merit and distinction grades, and no other form of grading is used - unit grades are determined according to the relevant procedures and assessment regulations, as described in QAA's grading guidance. - the process of grading in assessment has been conducted consistently and accurately, and generates grades which are reliable and valid - the choice of components from the assigned grade descriptors is relevant and valid - the use of grades at course level is reliable: where there is a comparable standard of performance on comparable types of assessed work by different students, the same grade is recommended - records relating to grades are properly maintained (see Section 6 Record keeping) - lead moderators (or equivalent) are involved in standardisation and are present at, and full members of, final awards boards (see Section E).
+- all relevant staff at providers/centres are given, or have access to, the full, current set of grading standards (as published on the QAA website) - assessment plans and assignment briefs create valid, reliable and fair opportunities for differentiated judgements about the related student performance to be made - unit assessment plans facilitate the valid use of the components and sub-components of the grading standards assigned to assess student performance - helpful feedback is provided to students in relation to grades given - assessment practices are consistent with the requirements of the Access to HE Diploma and credit specifications, and QAA's grading guidance, and in particular: - judgements about grades are made with reference only to the components and sub-components of the grading standards assigned to the unit - student performance is described in accordance with the published requirements, using only pass, merit and distinction grades, and no other form of grading is used - unit grades are determined according to the relevant procedures and assessment regulations, as described in QAA's grading guidance. - the process of grading in assessment has been conducted consistently and accurately, and generates grades which are reliable and valid - the choice of components and sub-components from the grading standards is relevant and valid - the use of grades at course level is reliable where there is a comparable standard of performance on comparable types of assessed work by different students, the same grade is recommended - records relating to grades are properly maintained (see Section 6, below) - lead moderators (or equivalent) are involved in standardisation and are present at, and full members of, awards boards (see Section E).

-e The sampling of students' work for external moderation must ensure that:
+e) The sampling of students' work for external moderation must ensure that:

 - the number of samples of assessed work is consistent with the AVA's guidance about minimum sample size and how this should be calculated.
 AVA guidance may also allow the moderator to make particular requirements to respond to subject norms and to take account of exceptionally small or large cohorts - the range of samples of assessed work is consistent with the AVA's guidance about range.
-This will specify that the sample should include a range of different students'

-evidence of achievement for the same complete units, with records of the related unit grade profiles and proposed unit grades.
+This will specify that the sample should include a range of different students' evidence of achievement for the same complete units, with records of the related unit grade profiles and proposed unit grades.

-f The requirements of moderator reporting ensure that:
+f) The requirements of moderator reporting ensure that:

-- the AVA receives regular reports on standards of student achievement and performance on each Access to HE course, including information about grades awarded - the AVA receives regular reports on the process of assessment on each course, including the use of grade descriptors and the operation of grading practices.
+- the AVA receives regular reports on standards of student achievement and performance on each Access to HE course, including information about grades awarded - the AVA receives regular reports on the process of assessment on each course, including the use of grading standards and the operation of grading practices.